talkkonnect/talkkonnect/README.md

 [talKKonnect](https://www.talkkonnect.com) is an open-source customizable, headless, self-contained Mumble Push to Talk ( PTT) client.

-It was designed for Linux single-board computers (SBCs) such as the Raspberry Pi and Orange Pi.
-It works equally well on any reasonably modern Linux distribution.
+It was originally designed to run on Linux single-board computers (SBCs) such as the Raspberry Pi and Orange Pi.
+It can now also be compiled and run on an x86 Linux PC, and works equally well on any reasonably modern Linux distribution.

+talKKonnect has been tested and run on bare metal x86 hardware, and it can also run as a virtual machine in a Proxmox virtualization environment.

 #### Functionality for SBCs or as a Hardware Appliance:

 talKKonnect offers a flexible form factor with an LCD/OLED display, channel and volume control, making it ideal for group communication scenarios.
+The new version also supports a DSI 7 inch screen, which presents a full graphical user interface on the hardware appliance itself instead of the small 4x20 character LCD.
 Common use cases include amateur radio enthusiasts, ad-hoc group communications, and replacing expensive commercial intercom systems.
 [Read more about talKKonnect as an appliance and some potential use-cases.](./docs/appliances.md)

 ## Installation / Getting Started